starfleit/docs-starfleit-io/content/docs/howto/swap.md

 # Swap

-Swap in Starfleit works as same as trade in other exchanges.
+Swap in STARFLEIT works as same as trade in other exchanges.
 The prices of centralized exchanges for both stock and cryptocurrency move by price bidding system, and supply and demand.
 These prices change in millisecond intervals, and the market carries out real-time transactions.
 In contrast, immediate execution of transaction becomes almost impossible due to block time when it comes to the exchange on blockchain.

-Therefore, Starfleit adopted a different pricing approach - algorithmic pricing by tracking the ratio of the paired asset within the liquidity pool.
+Therefore, STARFLEIT adopted a different pricing approach - algorithmic pricing by tracking the ratio of the paired asset within the liquidity pool.
 To learn more about this approach, please refer to [mechanism section]({{< relref "/docs/introduction/mechanism" >}}).

 ## Prerequisites